Talkala logo

 How refund requests are handled

-The rule today: review, not a blanket money-back guarantee.
+The rule is support review, not a blanket money-back guarantee.
 If you think you were charged incorrectly, contact support with the details.

 refundbilling issuecharge review